BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 Based on the statements of medical practitioners, sex hormones such as estrogen and testosterone have an effect on your voice.
 As proof of that, you’ll notice a sudden change in a boy’s vocal during his puberty stage.
 This can also be felt with women whose quality of voice may have some changes when they are in periods of menstruation, pregnancy, menopausal or breastfeeding.

 Shifts in hormone cause some changes in your larynx, according to information gathered from the University of Iowa.
 Your blood vessels dilate and your tissues control the fluid, resulting to an increase in vocal fold bulk.
 Here, your vocal folds create a different way of vibration, thus making the way you speak and sing more forcefully.

 So far, there is little account on the effect of pregnancy to the singing voice, but a study was conducted in 2011 according to the Journal of Voice.
 Researchers tracked the status of vocals belonging to some trained singers on their last twelve weeks of pregnancy and eleven weeks after birth.

 Their progesterone and estrogen levels were also studied during that time.
 What the researchers found out was a manifestation of a decrease in their vocal brightness.

 Critics of Mariah Carey’s Voice

 It has been said that Mariah Carey set a record by reaching G#7 which is higher than her recorded peak.
 Carey was likened to a dolphin which is the only mammal capable of reaching such a peak.
 Several sources claimed that Mariah Carey was in the Guinness world book of records for this.
 However, Guinness World Book of Records still maintains that Georgia Brown is the singer with the greatest vocal range, from G#2 to G#10.
 This hasn’t gone down well with Mariah Carey’s fans who claim that their idol can hit F7.

-Mariah Carey’s vocal range is just smaller than Axl Rose’s, but it’s higher than Christina Aguillera’s.
+Mariah Carey’s octave range is just smaller than Axl Rose octave range, but it’s higher than Christina Aguillera’s.
 She is no doubt a talent that makes contemporary music worth listening.